grantcarthew/ps-gcpowershell/README.md

 This repository contains a collection of PowerShell modules that contain tools to help you work with the Windows platform.
 The modules have been published to the [PowerShell Gallery](https://www.powershellgallery.com).

-To prevent function name collisions every function has a prefix of `GC` being my initials.
+To prevent function name collisions, every function has a prefix of `GC` being my initials.

 ## Installation